willemvlh/saxon-server/README.md

-This application exposes a REST API to perform XSLT and XQuery transformations using the Saxon processor.
+This application exposes an HTTP API to perform XSLT and XQuery transformations using the Saxon processor.

 ## Running